falconandrea/hiropitch-mvp/README.md

 ## Next steps...

-- Minting NFTs: Users will have the ability to mint NFTs from the collection to support a project.
+- Mint Multiple NFTs: Users will be able to mint more than one NFT at a time from a collection, optimizing the process with a single transaction to minimize gas fees.
 - Community Interaction: Users will be able to interact with other supporters of a project by creating and joining a community.

 ### License